binarie0/godot-md/README.md

 ## Known Limitations

 - Tables are not rendered (shown as raw text) — coming in a future update
-- Links are styled but not clickable in the editor context
 - GIF images are not supported — Godot 4 has no native GIF decoder
 - External images over HTTPS may show TLS errors in the Godot console on first load — this is a [known Godot engine limitation](https://github.com/godotengine/godot/issues/101910).
 The plugin retries automatically and images will load within a few seconds